koremp/koremp/README.md

 ### Army Duty

-will work on army duty(Industrial Technical Personnel), reservist
+will work on army duty as Social Service Personnel

 ## Career